 Chapter VII—Fees and Dues

-Annual dues shall be as recommended by the Board of Directors and approved by a majority vote at any regular meeting of the membership following notification to the members by mail.
-Annual dues shall be levied as follows.
+Annual dues shall be as recommended by the Board of Directors and approved by a majority vote at any regular meeting of the membership following notification to the membership.

 Annual dues are prorated for new members joining the club after January 1 of any year.

 Reinstatement of Former Club Members

 Former members of the club, who have resigned and desire reinstatement, must apply to the Board of Directors using the same membership application as prospective new members.
 Former members may request a waiver of the initiation fee explaining why the request is being made.
 All such requests will be evaluated by the Board of Directors and decided by majority vote of the Board.